mikeymischief/mikeymischief.github.io/_posts/2017-9-22-Intro-To-TI4.md

 **Style:** For a player looking to play a subtle and crafty game, utilizing mobility and trade goods to gain influence in the galaxy.

+>Homeworlds: Ragh (2/1); Lisis II (1/0)
+>
+>Starting Units: 2 carriers; 1 cruiser; 2 fighters; 4 infantry; 1 space dock
+>
+>Starting Tech: Antimass Deflectors
+>
+>Commodities: 3
+>
+>Promissory Note: Ragh's Call - After your commit 1 or more units to land on a planet: remove all of the Saar player's ground forces from that planet and place them on a planet controlled by the Saar player.
+Then, return this card to the Saar player.
+>
+>Abilities
+>
+>Scavenge: After you took control of a planet gain 1 trade good.
+>
+>Nomadic: You can score objectives even if you don't control the planets in your home system
+>
+>Special units
+>
+>Son of Ragh (flagship): co 8/cm 5(x2)/m 1/ca 3; sustain damage; anit-fighter barrage 6(x4)
+>
+>Floating Factories I (space dock): m 1/ca 4; production 5; this unit is placed in a space area, instead of a planet.
+This unite can move and retread as if it where a ship.
+If this unit is blockaded, it is destroyed.
+>
+>Race tech
+>
+>Chaos Mapping (blue; req.
+B): Other players cannot activate asteroid fields that contain 1 or more of your ships.
+At the start of your turn during the action phase, you may produce 1 unit in a system that contains at lest 1 of your units that has production.
+>
+>Floating Factories II (upgrade; req.
+YY): m 2/ca 5; production 7; this unit is placed in a space area, instead of a planet.
+This unite can move and retread as if it where a ship.
+If this unit is blockaded, it is destroyed.

 ![The Naalu Collective]({{ site.baseurl }}/images/races/Naalu.jpg "The Naalu Collective")